Pay less than 4% for a fixed-rate 30-year loan

-You can use our mortgage calculator to determine the monthly payments for the amount you want to borrow with this or any home loan.
+You can use our mortgage calculator to determine the monthly payments for the amount you want to borrow with any home loan.

-It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay the loan off.
+It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay off the loan.

 - Be applying for a loan of less than $417,000.

-- Have a 20% down payment if you are buying a home.
+- Have at least a 20% down payment if you are buying a home.

-- Have 20% equity in your home if you are refinancing.
+- Have at least 20% equity in your home if you are refinancing.